code-with-zeeshan/universal-translation-system/README.md

   Run the decoder on your own device or cloud for private translation needs and testing.
 No registration is required.

 - **Contributing Compute Power:**
-  If you want to support the project and make your node available to the global system, register your node (see below) so it can be added to the public decoder pool.
+  If you want to support the project and make your node available to the global system, register your node with the coordinator so it can be added to the public decoder pool.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for registration instructions.